What We Do

 The Center for Terrorism and Security Studies was established at the University of Massachusetts Lowell in 2013 to bring together faculty from several colleges throughout UMass Lowell (and from other institutions and organizations in the Commonwealth) to work on a variety of collaborative research projects addressing the evolution, convergence and complexity of such domestic and foreign security challenges as terrorism, cyber-security, transnational crime, and weapons of mass destruction (among many other topics).

-The Center is located within the School of Criminology and Justice Studies on the 4th floor of the new Humanities and Social Sciences Building on the university's South Campus.
+The Center is located within the School of Criminology and Justice Studies on the 4th floor of the Health and Social Sciences Building on the university's South Campus.

 CTSS faculty, staff and fellows are internationally recognized experts in their respective fields and represent such diverse disciplines as psychology, criminology, political science, education, philosophy and computer science.